xajkep/Teaching-HEIGVD-TWEB-2015-Project/UseCases/Specifications.md

 Process flow
 =========================================

-1. Both teacher and student register in the application
+1. Both teacher and student register a new account in the application.
+This is only necessary once.

-2. Both clients log-in
+2. Both users log-in

-3. The teacher create a poll and run it.
-He gets here the poll's ID he has to transmit to the students.
+3. The teacher click on the Create poll button in order to create a new poll.

-4. To create a poll the teacher has to add questions and possible answer to those
+4. To create a poll the teacher has to add questions and possible answer to each of these

-5. The student enter the poll's ID and join it
+5. The student enter the teacher's email address.
+Along the way, the application displays suggestions.
+That way, it is not necessary to know or write the entire email address.
+For each account, its open polls are displayed.

-6. The student has joined the poll, he now has to wait the teacher to launch de quizz.
+6. The student clicks the poll he wants to join.
+He now has to wait for the teacher to launch the quizz.

-7. The teacher launch the poll
+7. The teacher launches the poll

 8. The question is displayed on the teacher's device during the allotted time.

 9. The question and the possible answers are displayed on the student's device.
+They can now cast their vote(s) as they wish.

-10. When the timer is at 0 OR if everybody's answered to the question the graphs are displayed on the teacher's device.
+10. When the timer is at 0 (OR if everybody's answered to the question the graphs are displayed on the teacher's device [?]), no more votes can be casted for this question.

-11. When the student's answered the question, he has to wait the teacher to click on the "next" or "end" button that will display the next question
+11. The teacher clicks on the "next" button, this will display the next question

 12. Just like point 8

 13. Just like point 9

-14. If this is the last question, the teacher click the "end" button and return to the member's page.
+14. If this is the last question, the teacher clicks the "end" button and returns to the member's page.

 15. On the member's page, the user can view the previous poll's results.

-16. The poll is at it's end, the user can just quit it.
+16. The poll is at its end, the user can just quit it.

-17. When the user click on the "view" button, he can see the results of every questions of the poll.
+17. When the user clicks on the "view" button, he can see the results of every questions of the poll.

+Exception:

+* When the poll is not finished 6 hours after it is opened, it is automatically closed.
+At that point, the results are lost.
+* The application must be robust enough to cope with any user disconnection (including the speaker)

 High level architecture
 =======================================